fantasycalendar/FoundryVTT-ItemPiles/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have tried to clear my cache (Ctrl / Cmd + F5)
 - [ ] I have checked the console for errors (F12 to open, Console tab)
 - [ ] I have tried to reset Item Piles' system settings
+- [ ] I have reproduced this bug with only item piles & its dependency modules enabled

 **Describe the bug**
 A clear and concise description of what the bug is.